Bashka Paeff: Biography

+In 1938, her relief sculpture of James Geddes was installed at the Boston University Library after he donated 5000 books and a Geddes Memorial Room was named after him.
+Professor Geddes had been teaching languages at the school for fifty years.
+The sculpture was funded by Geddes' friends and students.
+In 1942, the Leage of American Pen-Women commissioned her to sculpt a bust of the famous composer Amy Beach for her 75th birthday, and that piece was donated to Washington's Phillips Collection.

 Other notable pieces by Paeff include a fountain sculpture of a small boy with bird at the Boston Public Garden (Arlington Street entrance), a statue of Warren G. Harding's pet Airedale "Laddie Boy" cast from 19,000 US penny coins at the Smithsonian Institution, a bas relief of Ellen Swallow Richards at the Massachusetts Institute of Technology, and a relief depicting the Battle of Lexington near Buckman Tavern in Lexington, Massachusetts.
 Boy and Bird is featured on the Boston Women's Heritage Trail.
 Her high relief bronze, the "Chaplains' Memorial" honoring World War I veterans is prominently installed in the Massachusetts State House outside the House Meeting Room.

 In 1956 the William Rosenwald Family Fund commissioned her to execute a Carrara marble sculpture of U. S. Supreme Court Justice Louis D. Brandeis for Brandeis University in memory of William's father, Julius Rosenwald.
 The 1000-pound sculpture was unveiled in February 1957.
-The slightly larger than life sculpture depicted Brandeis from the waste up and was to be placed initially on a three-foot pedestal in the Hayden Science Building.
+The slightly larger than life sculpture depicted Brandeis from the waist up and was to be placed initially on a three-foot pedestal in the Hayden Science Building.

 In 1969, Paeff's bronze relief of Martin Luther King was unveiled at Boston University by Coretta Scott King when she was on campus to give a convocation address.